magicoli/project-donations-wc/README.md

 ## Description

-Allow to set WooCommerce product as "Project Product"
+Allow to set WooCommerce product as "Project Donation"

 * add a "Project" field
 * allow creation of a "Project" post type